timonus/UIImageViewAnimatedGIF/README.md

 // imageView will correctly display the image.
 ```

+Fortunately, this project provides a method to do this automatically.
+If you call `+tj_configureStillImageAnimatedImageMutualExclusivity` then `UIImageView` will guarantee that its `image` and `animatedImage` are mutually exclusive with no additional work on your part.
+Note that this method swizzles out `UIImageView`'s implementation of `-setImage:` internally, which may not be desirable in your project.

-Another workaround is to use the `TJAnimatedImageView` subclass of `UIImageView`. `TJAnimatedImageView` enforces that setting `image` and `animatedImage` are mutually exclusive.
+A different way to work around this without `tj_configureStillImageAnimatedImageMutualExclusivity` is to use the `TJAnimatedImageView` subclass of `UIImageView`. `TJAnimatedImageView` enforces that setting `image` and `animatedImage` are mutually exclusive.

 ```objc
 TJAnimatedImageView *animatedImageView = [TJAnimatedImageView new];